-From divvying up assets to creating custody arrangements, the path from wedding bliss to peaceful divorce can be a long one.
+From divvying up assets to claiming your children on your taxes, the path from wedding bliss to peaceful divorce can be a long one.

 Click through to get 40 divorce secrets from the experts to help you on your journey and ensure you don’t lose money in the separation.

 1. Don’t Let Emotions Dictate Your Financial Decisions

 People often want to take out their hurt feelings on their exes.
 However, it’s important that you don’t let emotions interfere with your finances or the business at hand.
 In the long run, being spiteful could hurt you — right in the wallet.

 “Asking your lawyer to write a letter to your ex over who gets the $50 coffee table book is kind of nonsensical,” said Brendan Lyle, formerly the CEO of B.B.L.
 Churchill Group, a divorce finance firm.
 That short letter could cost you $500 in attorney fees, Lyle said.

 Keep reading for more costs associated with divorce.